yqlim/StoreControl/README.md

 ### `.branch(id)`

-This method creates a store branch in the existing StoreManager instance.
+This method creates a store branch in the existing StoreControl instance.

-Baically, a branch is just setting a key (id) and automatically sets a new StoreManager instance as value.
+Baically, a branch is just setting a key (id) and automatically sets a new StoreControl instance as value.
 It's similar to setting `state.set(id, {})`.
-However, if you do not use the `.branch` method provided, your store value cannot enjoy the API provided by StoreManager.
+However, if you do not use the `.branch` method provided, your store value cannot enjoy the API provided by StoreControl.

 Same rules of `key` argument applies for `id` argument here.